Handicap (golf): World Handicap System overview

-Only 18-hole differentials are used for the calculation of a handicap index.
-As such, 9-hole differentials need to be combined before being used, subject to remaining one of the 20 most recent differentials.
-The system also allows for situations where less than 18 (or 9) hole have been played, subject to a minimum of 14 (or 7) holes having been completed, by "scaling up" with net pars for any missing holes.
+9 hole scores may be submitted for WHS calculation, with an expected score for the player's handicap index is used to produce an equivalent 18-hole score differential.

+Incomplete 18-hole rounds due to injury, illness, fading light, hole closures, or other reasons acceptable to a handicap committee may be acceptable for WHS calculation providing at least 10 holes have been completed.

 The score differentials are rounded to one decimal place, and the best 8 from the last 20 submitted scores are then averaged and rounded to one decimal place to produce the handicap index.
 Initial handicaps are calculated from a minimum of five scores using adjustments that limit each hole score to a maximum of $(\mbox{par} + \mbox{5})$.
 If there are at least 5 but fewer than 20 qualifying scores available, the handicap index is calculated using a set number or differentials according to how many scores are available, with an additional adjustment made to that average in some circumstances.